cmessaoud/angular-wallet/README.md

 * gulp serve

-If you want to launch the tests you first must have karma installed karma-cli
+If you want to launch the tests you first must have karma and karma-cli installed

 * karma start